DrWhax/truecrypt-archive/README.md

 This is a tin foil hat area.
 Please put on your tin foil hat before proceeding.

-Most of the files are from this collection: http://cyberside.net.ee/truecrypt/.
-A **BIG** thanks to 16systems and CyR for collecting!
+Most of the files are from different collections that people have provided.
+- http://cyberside.net.ee/truecrypt/ (credit to 16systems and CyR for collecting!)
+- Different forums and random websites (see commit messages)
+- Anonymous submissions via email (you are anonymous unless you specify you want credit)

+If you have any new files, either in the list below or files that we don't know about, please contact us!

+We try to get signature files for everything, but sometimes we often include files even if we lack signature files, if the source seems trustworthy.
+Please be aware of this, and trust the files accordingly.

 ## Missing files

-At least these files are missing, and there are most likely a lot more files that we don't know about.
-If you have any of them, or know of other files that have been released by the TrueCrypt developers, please contact me!
-One idea is that they may be found on magazine CDs.
+At least these files are missing, and there are probably a lot more files that we don't know about.

 Most wanted: